znarkin/gender_gap_visualization/README.md

 # gender_gap_visualization
-This project is designed to show my data visualization skills using Matplotlib
+This project is designed to show my data visualization skills using Matplotlib.